mergen-sergio/DBest/tutorial/creating-indexes.md

 ## Primary and Secondary Indexes

+You can structure the indexes as clustered and non-clustered indexes.
+The main difference lies in the value part.
+A clustered index stores all tuple information in the value part.
+A non-clustered index stores a pointer to where the tuple information is located.

-To enable efficient access, it is recommended that all data nodes are indexed.
-Also, you can structure the indexes as primary and secondary indexes.
-The primary index is built on the primary key column(s)(the column(s) that uniquely identify tuples of a data node).
-A secondary index is built on non-primary key columns.
-There is only one primary index per data node.
-All other indexes are secondary.
+Usually we need a single clustered index per data node.
+It is created over the primary key column(s)(the column(s) that uniquely identify tuples of a data node).
+For this reason, it is also refered to as the primary index.

+After creating a primary clustered index, we can add non-clustered indexes as needed, to columns otehr than the primary key.
+Those are called secondary indexes.
+Since the primary index provides access to the full tuple, the primary key can be used as the pointer.
+During querying, the secondary index needs to be joined with the primary index to gain access to the full tuple.

 ### Steps to Create a Primary Index

 1. Load a data node into the query editor.
-2. Use the **Indexed Data** option over the node.
+2. Use the **Unique Index** option over the node.
 3. Check the radio buttons for the primary key column(s).

 The image below shows an example of primary index creation for a movie data node.
 During index creation, check only the `movie_id` column.
 The remaining columns will be part of the value.